- Privacy Notice

 If you want more detail:

-7.2.2.
-For the purposes of GDPR, the data controller is Starling Bank Limited company number 09092149 and we have our registered office at 3rd Floor, 2 Finsbury Avenue, London EC2M 2PP.
+- 7.2.2.
+For the purposes of the data protection laws, the data controller is Starling Bank Limited company number 09092149 and we have our registered office at 3rd Floor, 2 Finsbury Avenue, London EC2M 2PP.

 8. WHAT THE WORDS MEAN

-8.1.
-Unless they are defined specifically in here, words used in here have the same meaning as in the Starling personal current account terms and conditions, as amended from time to time.
+- 8.1.
+Unless they are defined specifically in here, words used in here have the same meaning as in the Starling Current Account Terms and Conditions – General Part, as amended from time to time.

-8.2.6. “your information” or “information about you” means personal data (as defined in GDPR) about you.
+- 8.2.6. “your information” or “information about you” means personal data (as defined in the data protection laws) about you.